This is an in-depth comparison of a website and a sales funnel.

 In this guide you’re going to find out:

-If you’re new to digital marketing, you may wonder, what’s the difference between a sales funnel and a website?
+If you’re new to digital marketing, you may wonder what the difference between a sales funnel and a website is.
 Aren’t websites and sales funnels the same thing?

 In marketing, knowing what kind of online presence performs best is crucial.
 You must determine several patterns and what provides a higher return on investment.

 Right now, you might confuse a website with a sales funnel.
-That’s fine – most people do at first.
-But ideally, by the end of this post, you will have a clearer understanding of it all.
+That’s fine—most people do at first.
+But ideally, by the end of this post, you will have a clearer understanding of everything.

 Let’s get started!